 Herbs are considered to be the hardiest of all garden plants.
 They have relatively few problems with insects and disease.
 In fact, many of them naturally repel pests – studies show they don’t taste or smell good to them.
-Some herbs, like rosemary and sage, may even prefer conditions that most garden vegetables couldn’t survive in.
-Growing herbs often requires less fertilizer than other food crops and they are much more drought tolerant (visit our herb growing guides here).
+Some herbs, like rosemary and sage, may even prefer conditions that most vegetables couldn’t survive in.
+Herb gardens often requires less fertilizer than other food crops and they are much more drought tolerant (visit our herb growing guides here).
 That said, there are some scourges you need to watch out for:

 Basil: Aphids and slugs often attack basil.
 Watch closely and treat with organic controls when necessary.
 Select a planting site that drains well and with good air circulation to reduce fungal diseases.

 Chives: Watch for aphids on chives.
 If found, knock insects off plants with a heavy spray of water or apply insecticidal soap.

 Cilantro: Watch for powdery mildew and apply organic fungicides if symptoms appear.
 Cilantro rarely has problems with pest insects.

 At Planet Natural we carry a large selection of organic pest control products that are guaranteed SAFE and effective.
 Got bugs?
 Visit our Pest Problem Solver for pest pictures, descriptions and a complete list of earth-friendly remedies.